rayza-piedade24/greends-pml/README.md

 The goal of the first class is to give an introduction to ML and also to show some of the problems that can be addressed with the techniques and tools that will be discussed during the semester.
 The examples will be run on Colab.

+- See (Raschka et al, 2022), Chapter 1: Giving Computers the Ability to Learn from Data
 - Types of machine learning problems: supervised learning, unsupervised learning, reinforcement learning.
 Suggestion: check video [Types of machine learning](https://www.youtube.com/watch?v=gh6mNF2BGvk)
 - Supervised learning: classification vs regression
 - Examples of input data for machine learning problems: tabular data, images, text.
 See *Iris data set* example with the notebook [iris_regression_classification.ipynb](https://github.com/isa-ulisboa/greends-pml/blob/main/iris_regression_classification.ipynb)